paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-091-national-energy-conservation-policy.md

 **(b) President’s Council on Integrity and Efficiency report to Congress** Not later than 150 days after October 24, 1992, the President’s Council on Integrity and Efficiency shall submit a report to the Committee on Energy and Natural Resources and the Committee on Governmental Affairs of the Senate, the Committee on Energy and Commerce, the Committee on Government Operations, and the Committee on Public Works and Transportation of the House of Representatives, on the review conducted by the Inspector General of each agency under this section.

 **(c) Inspector General review** Each Inspector General established under section 2 of the Inspector General Act of 1978 (5 U.S.C.
 App.) is encouraged to conduct periodic reviews of agency compliance with part 3 of title V of the National Energy Conservation Policy Act [[42 U.S.C.
-8251](./chapter-091-national-energy-conservation-policy.md#section-8251) et seq.], the provisions of this subtitle,11 See References in Text note below. and other laws relating to energy consumption.
+8251](./chapter-091-national-energy-conservation-policy.md#section-8251) et seq.], the provisions of this subtitle,1 and other laws relating to energy consumption.
 Such reviews shall not be inconsistent with the performance of the required duties of the Inspector General’s office.

 ### Statutory Notes

 #### References in Text
 Sections 2 and 11(2) of the Inspector General Act of 1978, referred to in subsecs. (a) and (c), are sections 2 and 11(2) of Pub.
 L. 95–452, which are set out in the Appendix to Title 5, Government Organization and Employees.
+Section 11(2) of the Act was renumbered section 12(2) by Pub.
+L. 110–409, § 7(a), Oct.
+14, 2008, 122 Stat.
+4305.

 Section 8E as established by section 8E(a)(2) of the Inspector General Act Amendments of 1988, referred to in subsec. (a), probably means section 8E of the Inspector General Act of 1978, Pub.
 L. 95–452, as added by Pub.
 L. 100–504, title I, § 104(a), Oct.
 18, 1988, 102 Stat.
 2522.
 Section 8E of the Inspector General Act of 1978 was successively renumbered section 8F by Pub.
 L. 103–82, title II, § 202(g)(1), Sept.
 21, 1993, 107 Stat.
 889, then section 8G by Pub.
 L. 103–204, § 23(a)(3), Dec.
 17, 1993, 107 Stat.
 2408, and is set out in the Appendix to Title 5.